MAPS LAB

 Email: hopes@udel.edu

-Hope Stengel is a junior at the University of Delaware majoring in neuroscience on the pre-medical track.
+Hope Stengel is a senior at the University of Delaware majoring in neuroscience on the pre-medical track.
 After graduation, she plans on attending medical school in the hopes of becoming a pediatric psychiatrist.
 Her interests are in mental health disorders, neurological conditions, and future cures/discoveries.
 Her ultimate goal is to help children and young adults struggling with mental illness, and to educate others on the importance of the topic.

 Ella Strechay